What is pityriasis rosea?

 Pityriasis rosea is a self-limiting rash, which resolves in about 6–10 weeks.
 It is characterised by a large circular or oval "herald patch", usually found on the chest, abdomen, or back.

 The herald patch is followed some time later, typically two weeks or so, by the development of smaller scaly oval red patches, resembling a Christmas tree, distributed mainly on the chest and back.

 Who gets pityriasis rosea?

-Pityriasis rosea most often affects teenagers and young adults.
-However, it can affect males and females of any age.
+- Pityriasis rosea is most common in teenagers and young adults (10–35 year-olds), however it can affect people of any age

 What are the clinical features of pityriasis rosea?

 Except for mild to severe itching in up to 25% of patients, no systemic symptoms are typically present during the rash phase of pityriasis rosea.
 A few days before the rash develops, up to 69% have flu-like symptoms eg, cough or sore throat.

 The herald patch is a single patch that appears before the generalised rash of pityriasis rosea.
 It is a slightly raised, oval, salmon-pink or red plaque 2–5 cm in diameter, with a peripheral scale trailing just inside the edge of the lesion, like a collaret.

 A few days to a few weeks later after the appearance of the herald patch, more scaly patches or plaques appear on the chest and back, most often appearing from the top down.
 A few plaques may also appear on the thighs, upper arms, and neck, but are uncommon on the face, scalp, palms, or soles.

 These secondary lesions tend to be smaller than the herald patch.
 They are also oval in shape with a dry surface and the long axis of the oval lesion is often orientated around the ribs.
 Like the herald patch, they may have an inner collaret of scaling.
 Some plaques may be annular.